Home Topamax

 Migraines

 In 2004, the FDA approved Topamax for the prevention of migraine headaches in people 12 years of age and older.
-Topamax does not relieve the pain of a migraine after it starts, but it is believed to reduce migraine frequency by calming overactive pain-signal firing in nerve cells.
+Topamax does not relieve the pain of a migraine after it starts, but experts believe that it reduces migraine frequency by calming overactive pain-signal firing in nerve cells.

 Topamax’s manufacturers recommend doctors “start low and go slow” when prescribing Topamax.
 This means a doctor will likely prescribe a low dose to start and then slowly increase the amount of Topamax a patient takes until reaching the dosage that works best for the patient.